gophergala2016/rex/docs/examples.md

 First create the application archive (.apk or .app file) using `gomobile`.

-    cd examples/ratscrew
+    cd examples/demo/cmd/rexserver
     gomobile build -target=android ./cmd/rexserver
-    gomobile build -target=android ./cmd/rexclient

-Copy the server .apk file to the TV using whatever method works for you (see link above).
-Finally copy the client .apk file to your mobile device.
-You should now be able to start and use both applications.
+Copy the produced `rexserver.apk` file to an android device then install and open it.